Technical climbing info

 Just like most stories of success in life, the many failures leading to those successes go untold.
 This time, let me tell you about them briefly.
 Since Jessica and I’s previous successful climb up Mount Hood this winter, we ended up being beaten off the mountain twice.
 The first time on Jess’ birthday due to overly hot and melted-out condition.
 (Which resulted in us eating a sad cupcake in the parking lot.)
 The second time due to extreme cold conditions.
 Being my first and second times to ever fail on Hood, we kept our eyes on the weather to heal our damaged egos.

 Having finally purchased the Mount Hood Climber’s Guide by Bill Mullee, we spent our evenings mulling over different possible routes for our next winter attempt on the mountain.
 The past two times we walked away, we were shooting for the Devil’s Kitchen Headwall so that was still on this list.
 I had always wanted to climb the Leuthold Couloir, an apparent Pacific Northwest classic, but being a grade II climb I just never really got around to it.
 When we saw a 2 day weather window open up, we made the call to shoot for the Leuthold Couloir with a camp at Illumination Rock.
-It would be a little easy, but hey, it’s supposed to be a classic.
+It would be moderate, but hey, it’s supposed to be a classic.

 We stopped by REI for some energy gummies, packed our bags, and hopped on the I-5 highway southbound.